Get stories and expert advice on all things related to college and parenting.

 This time of year, we’re either dreading them, working non-stop in the middle of them, or battling to put the horrific experience of recently completed exams and harrowing group projects in the past.

-Finally, at some point soon, we’ll be able to wipe the sweat from our brows, snap out of our coffee-induced delirium, and relax… until we remember that the holidays are here, and we were so busy cramming that we totally blanked on finding gifts for our loved ones.
+Finally we wipe the sweat from our brows, snap out of our coffee-induced delirium, and relax…until we remember that the holidays are here, and we were so busy cramming that we totally blanked on finding gifts for our loved ones.

-I’ve found myself in this situation a number of times and, without fail, I am incredibly stressed out by the prospect of having nothing to offer my family members who are so generous and thoughtful.
+I’ve found myself in this situation a number of times and, without fail, I'm stressed out by the prospect of having nothing to offer my family members who are so generous and thoughtful.
 As many times as my parents say they don’t want or need any gifts, I still feel like they deserve to receive something that shows them how much I care.

 What I’ve learned is that it isn’t necessary to spend an exorbitant amount of time or money in order to tell someone they’re special to you.
 With a little creativity and reflection, you can absolutely make something meaningful for the people you love.